 On September 23, 2019, we announced the GOP along with the issuance of the Alkali Holdings preferred units, which were anticipated to fund up to the total estimated cost of the GOP.
-The anticipated completion date of the project is the second half of 2023.
-The expansion is expected to increase our production at the Granger facilities by approximately 750,000 tons per year.
 During the fourth quarter of 2021, we made the decision to fund the remaining capital expenditures associated with the GOP internally in lieu of issuing additional Alkali Holdings preferred units.
+We reached substantial completion and achieved first production from the GOP during the fourth quarter of 2023 and expect production to ramp up to its incremental design capacity of 750,000 on an annual basis in 2024.

 During 2022, we entered into definitive agreements to provide transportation services for 100% of the crude oil production associated with two separate standalone deepwater developments that have a combined production capacity of approximately 160,000 barrels per day.
-In conjunction with these agreements, we are in the process of expanding the current capacity of the CHOPS pipeline and constructing a new 100% owned, approximately 105 mile, 20" diameter crude oil pipeline (the "SYNC pipeline") to connect one of the developments to our existing asset footprint in the Gulf of Mexico.
+In conjunction with these agreements, we are expanding the current capacity of our 64% owned CHOPS pipeline and constructing a new 100% owned, approximately 105 mile, 20" diameter crude oil pipeline, the SYNC pipeline, to connect one of the developments to our existing asset footprint in the Gulf of Mexico.
 We plan to complete the construction in line with the producers' plan for first oil achievement, which is currently expected in late 2024 or 2025.
-The producer agreements include long term take-or-pay arrangements and, accordingly, we are able to receive a project completion credit for purposes of calculating the leverage ratio under our senior secured credit facility throughout the construction period.
+Additionally, in 2023, we entered into several additional definitive agreements with existing producers to further commit additional volumes transported on our CHOPS pipeline.
+The producer agreements include long term take-or-pay arrangements and, accordingly, we are able to receive a project completion credit for purposes of calculating the leverage ratio under our credit agreement throughout the construction period.

-We plan to fund our estimated growth capital expenditures utilizing the available borrowing capacity under our senior secured credit facility and our recurring cash flows generated from operations, which we anticipate to increase during 2023 as a result of increased offshore volumes from King's Quay and Argos, favorable export pricing and continued demand in our Alkali business, and the restart of our original Granger facility on January 1, 2023 and our expanded Granger facility in the second half of 2023.
+We plan to fund our estimated growth capital expenditures utilizing the available borrowing capacity under our senior secured credit facility and our recurring cash flows generated from operations.